Is it better to have high or low expectations?

 Expectation #2: Not everyone is going to like you.

-When you measure your success by other people’s reaction, you’re setting yourself up for failure.
+When you measure your success by other people’s reactions, you’re setting yourself up for failure.

 Not because Richards didn’t have an enormous influence on the music, but because of this: